leonhard-s/ps2-rich-presence/README.md

 [Overview](#overview) • [Features](#features) • [License / Disclaimer](#license) • [Installation](#installation) • [Contributing](#contributing)

+# Archived Branch

+You are on an outdated, archived branch of this repository.
+Please head to the [current version](https://github.com/leonhard-s/ps2-rich-presence) unless you intend to poke around in the old codebase.

+The version on this branch is neither complete, nor maintained.

+## Background

+This application was originally written in Python for convenience and as a quick proof-of-concept.

+It successfully managed to get the [Auraxium](https://github.com/leonhard-s/auraxium) API wrapper to run on PyQt6, but packaging this workaround into a standalone executable proved cumbersome.

+Since this project is meant to be used by non-programmers as a standalone executable, it was decided that it would be rewritten in C++ and plain Qt6, without Python dependencies.

+Note that most of the code is required to handle the GUI and to create PyQt-compatible wrappers for the asynchronous Python APIs.
+Checkout the Auraxium wrapper if you don't need to interface with Qt.

 ## Overview

 <!-- TODO: Add comparison of normal Discord game detection and Rich Presence -->